dc-js/dc.js/docs/api-latest.md

 #### .xUnits([xUnits function])
 Set or get the xUnits function. xUnits function is the coordinate grid chart uses to calculate number of data projections on x axis such as number bars for a bar chart and number of dots for a line chart.
-This function is expected to return an Javascript array of all data points on x axis. d3 time range functions d3.time.days, d3.time.months, and d3.time.years are all valid xUnits function. dc.js also provides a few units function, see [Utilities](#utilities) section for a list of built-in units functions.
+This function is expected to return a Javascript array of all data points on x axis. d3 time range functions d3.time.days, d3.time.months, and d3.time.years are all valid xUnits function. dc.js also provides a few units function, see [Utilities](#utilities) section for a list of built-in units functions.
 Default xUnits function is dc.units.integers.
 ```js